Brunei Food Guide

 Drink bottled or boiled water.

-Tap water in Brunei is generally not safe to drink directly.
-Opt for bottled water or boil tap water thoroughly before consumption to avoid any potential stomach upset.
+Tap water in Brunei usually isn't safe to drink straight from the tap.
+Stick to bottled water, or boil tap water well before you drink it, to avoid a stomach upset.

 Food hygiene standards are generally high.

-As an Islamic nation with strict halal standards, Brunei maintains good food hygiene practices across most establishments.
+Brunei is an Islamic nation with strict halal standards, and most places keep good food hygiene as a result.

 Dietary Options